Estate Planning Lawyer in Sammamish

 Business Interests & Complex Assets

 Our attorneys draw on their combined estate planning, estate litigation, and business law experience when addressing these issues.
 We help clients think through guardianship provisions, trust structures for children or vulnerable beneficiaries, and strategies for business succession.
+Business owners who begin by searching for a succession planning lawyer near them often discover that coordinating succession planning with their estate plan provides stronger long-term protection for both their families and their businesses.
 For clients whose estates may approach Washington estate tax thresholds, we discuss ways planning can help manage tax exposure in coordination with other advisors.
 Our goal is to give you a plan that reflects your actual family and financial reality, not an off-the-shelf form.

 Estate Administration and Resolving Disputes When Issues Arise